Erie Canal: New York State Canal System

 In 1992, the New York State Barge Canal was renamed the New York State Canal System (including the Erie, Cayuga-Seneca, Oswego, and Champlain canals) and placed under the newly created New York State Canal Corporation, a subsidiary of the New York State Thruway Authority.
 While part of the Thruway, the canal system was operated using money generated by Thruway tolls.
 In 2017, the New York State Canal Corporation was transferred from the New York State Thruway to the New York Power Authority.

 In 2000, Congress designated the Erie Canalway National Heritage Corridor, covering 524 mi of navigable water from Lake Champlain to the Capital Region and west to Buffalo.
 The area has a population of 2.7 million; about 75% of Central and Western New York's population lives within 25 mi of the Erie Canal.

 There were some 42 commercial shipments on the canal in 2008, compared to 15 such shipments in 2007 and more than 33,000 shipments in 1855, the canal's peak year.
 The new growth in commercial traffic is due to the rising cost of diesel fuel.
 Canal barges can carry a short ton of cargo 514 mi on one gallon of diesel fuel, while a gallon allows a train to haul the same amount of cargo 202 mi and a truck 59 mi.
 Canal barges can carry loads up to 3000 ST, and are used to transport objects that would be too large for road or rail shipment.
 In 2012, the New York State Canal System as a whole was used to ship 42,000 tons of cargo.

-Travel on the canal's middle section (particularly in the Mohawk Valley) was severely hampered by flooding in late June and early July 2006.
-Flood damage to the canal and its facilities was estimated as at least $15 million.